phamm89/personal-snippet-manager/README.md

 ```bash
 django-admin startproject <project_name> .
 ```
 Note: Your name for the project replaces project_name.
-**Strong**Important: Remember to insert a "space" and a "." after project_name to avoid creating an extra directory.
+**Important**: Remember to insert a "space" and a "." after project_name to avoid creating an extra directory.